Career Guide to JMU Majors:

 Visit the Major Snapshots site to learn more about the admission and progression standards of this major.

 Description of Major

 Communication Sciences and Disorders is offered as a major and minor at JMU.
 The Communication Sciences and Disorders undergraduate major focuses on understanding the processes of normal speech, language, and hearing, and provides an introduction to communication disorders.
 The department curriculum provides undergraduate pre-professional course work and observation for those interested in a career as a speech-language pathologist or audiologist.
 An objective of the department is to provide an undergraduate curriculum directed toward rigorous preparation of students for subsequent graduate study in speech-language pathology, audiology, and speech and hearing sciences.
 A graduate degree is the minimum requirement for competency / certification endorsed by the American Speech-Language-Hearing Association and for Virginia licensure in speech pathology or audiology.
-The university also requires a master’s degree for its recommendation for Virginia teacher licensure.
+The university also requires a master’s degree for its recommendation for Virginia teacher endorsement.
 JMU offers graduate programs in both speech-language pathology and audiology.
 JMU also offers a research master’s degree in communication sciences and disorders for student not interested in pursuing a clinical career.
 Study at the Ph.D. level in communication sciences and disorders is also available at JMU.
 An undergraduate degree in Communication Sciences and Disorders is an excellent background for related fields such as deaf education, special education or medicine.
 A learning-by-participation philosophy is reflected in clinical observation and practicum, which are facilitated through the JMU Speech, Language, and Hearing Applied Laboratory, and through field-based practicum experiences at the graduate level.